WELCOME

 In this process I’ll be your coach, which means I’ll be a fellow traveller rather than a guide, teacher, advisor, therapist or healer.
 That means I’ll hold space as you’re learning and grappling with important questions, I’ll facilitate your thinking and I offer a process through which you may gain clarity and make better decisions.
 I’ll help you set intentions, make a plan and integrate your learning.
 But I won’t be offering you my own opinions or philosophy, other than when I feel it’ll be important for harm reduction and to keep you safe.
 Generally, you’ll take responsibility for your decisions and I’ll be there to journey alongside you.

-I’ve been exploring the interplay between coaching & psychedelics since 2017.
+As part of my journey into existential coaching, which has led me to publish a book, speak at many conferences and events globally, and join the teaching faculty at Cambridge University, the International Centre for Coaching Supervision, and the School of Life, I’ve been exploring the interplay between coaching & psychedelics since 2017.
 I founded the Professional Section Coaching & Psychedelics at the MIND Foundation (which until 2022 brought coaches together to discuss ethics and best practice) and I’ve created & host the Talking about Coaching & Psychedelics podcast (for which we interview leading figures in the field of coaching & psychedelics).
 For years I was in charge of a Masters programme in Coaching Psychology at a leading University and currently I’m the Course Director of the Accredited Certificate in Integrative Coaching (ACIC), a ground-breaking coach training programme, for which I’ve designed the curricilum and recruited many of the world’s leading coaches and earliest pioneers of the industry.
-I’m also part of the teaching faculties at one of Animas Centre for Coaching (one of the UK’s largest coaching schools), the International Centre for Coaching Supervision and The School of Life.
+In 2024, following multi-year research journey, I’ve published the first academic paper on the topic of coaching and psychychedelics in the International Journal of Evidence-based Coaching and Mentoring (IJEBCM).

 I’m telling you all of this at this point because I see a lot of coaches in this space who offer their services based on having gone through a powerful medicine journey themselves but without much (or sometimes any) relevant coach training and/or professional experience, and I’m concerned about those blurring the lines between coaching and therapy, sometimes dangerously so.
 I hence believe it’s important not just to establish interpersonal trust in who you are working with, but also to gain confidence through relevant coach training and experience and a grounding in evidence-based skills and processes.